State University of New York at Canton: Athletics

 The SUNY Canton athletic teams are called the Kangaroos (often shortened to Roos).
-The university is a member of the NCAA Division III ranks, primarily competing in the North Atlantic Conference (NAC) since 2018–19 the academic year.
-The Kangaroos previously competed in the D-III American Collegiate Athletic Association (ACAA) during the 2017–18 academic year; as an NCAA D-III Independent from 2011–12 to 2016–17; and the Sunrise Conference of the National Association of Intercollegiate Athletics (NAIA) from 2004–05 to 2010–11.
+They were previously known as the Northstars until 2007.
+The college is a member of the NCAA Division III ranks, primarily competing in the North Atlantic Conference (NAC) since 2018–19 the academic year.
+The Kangaroos previously competed in the short-lived D-III American Collegiate Athletic Association (ACAA) during the 2017–18 school year; as an NCAA D-III Independent from 2011–12 to 2016–17 (while held provisional status until 2014–15); and the Sunrise Conference of the National Association of Intercollegiate Athletics (NAIA) from 2004–05 to 2010–11.

-SUNY Canton competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, ice hockey, lacrosse and soccer; while women's sports include basketball, cross country, golf, ice hockey, lacrosse, soccer, softball and volleyball; and co-ed sports include cheerleading and eSports.
+SUNY Canton competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, ice hockey, lacrosse and soccer; while women's sports include basketball, cross country, golf, ice hockey, lacrosse, soccer, softball and volleyball; and co-ed sports include cheerleading and esports.

 History

-SUNY Canton was a member of the NAIA from 2004 to 2011 after transitioning from the National Junior College Athletic Association (NJCAA) as the school moved from a two-year community college to four-year comprehensive university.
+SUNY Canton was a member of the NAIA from 2004 to 2011 after transitioning from the National Junior College Athletic Association (NJCAA) as the school moved from a two-year college to a four-year comprehensive university.

 In June 2015, the college was approved for full membership status in the NCAA Division III.

 Athletics expansion

 The university announced an expansion of athletics starting in the 2011–12 academic year.
 In 2011, SUNY Canton added men's golf and men's and women's lacrosse, in addition to reinstating its women's volleyball program.
 The university added women's ice hockey in the 2012–13 academic year and the team has played in the Northeast Women's Hockey League (NEWHL) conference since the 2019–20 season.
 SUNY Canton also added a women's golf team in 2015.

 In 2018 SUNY Canton announced it will begin competing nationally in coed Esports.
 The college became the first New York State team to join the National Association of Collegiate Esports (NACE) and the first varsity esports program in the State University of New York system.
-Esports teams currently play competitively in the Eastern College Athletic Conference (ECAC).
+Esports teams currently play competitively in the Eastern College Athletic Conference (ECAC) and the SUNY Esports League.
 The Overwatch and FIFA teams captured ECAC championship titles in 2018.

 In 2019, SUNY Canton Athletics announced the addition of varsity cheerleading.